Best Golf Watches 2026 - Our favorite models on the market, tested and reviewed

 Reasons to avoid

-Features: As mentioned, the G6 offers an impressive set of features for its price point.
+It features a generously sized screen that’s clear and easy to read, while remaining lightweight and surprisingly sleek.
+The number of features on offer here is impressive for its price point.
 You get colour hole maps, distances to hazards, doglegs and lay-up points, along with a built-in scorecard.
 We particularly liked how the reach and carry distances were clearly presented, making it easy to identify which hazards the numbers referred to when cross-referenced with the maps.
 While the hole maps are a little basic, they still provide enough detail to plan your shots effectively, especially on blind holes or unfamiliar courses.
-The ability to adjust the pin position for more precise yardages is another great touch for those aiming straight at the flag.
-You can also enter your score for each hole, though it’s worth noting that the G6 doesn’t include shot-tracking functionality.

-Performance: Considering its affordability, the G6’s performance is impressive.
+Considering its affordability, the G6’s performance is impressive.
 While it’s not the most advanced watch on the market it delivers all the essential numbers golfers need, plus a few thoughtful extras.
-We also appreciated its lightweight, sporty design, which feels barely noticeable on the wrist.
 Altogether, it’s an easy pick as our top choice for the best budget golf watch.

 - Read our full Shot Scope G6 GPS Watch Review